Harihararaj/Crawl4AI/references/security.md

   --port 8000
 ```
 > [!TIP]
-> Keep the endpoint private — accessible only within your internal network or localhost.
+> Keep the endpoint private, accessible only within your internal network or localhost.

 ### Why Use Air-Gapped Inference
 - Prevents any data from leaving the environment